Primitives

 PropertyValidator

-An identifier of any suitable validator function chosen by the implementor of service.
+A String identifier of any suitable validator function chosen by the implementor of service.
 The validators have different kinds of inputs, depending on what to validate.
-Some validators have optional or mandatory arguments.
+Some validators have optional or mandatory String arguments.
 The implemented validators are the following:

 NOT_EMPTY_ADDRESS_LIST